-The capo is to guitars what sugar - or Stevia, if you prefer - is to food.
+The capo is to electric and acoustic guitars what sugar - or Stevia, if you prefer - is to food: it makes everything sweeter.

 Musicians started noticing the capo's inherent sound-sweetening properties in the early 17th century, when primitive versions of the handy accessory were employed to raise the pitch of a host of fretted instruments.

 Capos also facilitate or create alternate chord voicings and help performers accentuate certain melody lines in a song.
-Of course, the higher up the neck you go with a capo, the more you change the voicing of the guitar - to the point that you can even imitate a mandolin, as demonstrated by music editor Jimmy Brown (our own "Capo Crusader") in the May 2014 issue of Guitar World (which is still available).
+Of course, the higher up the neck you go with a capo, the more you change the voicing of the guitar - to the point that you can even imitate a mandolin.

 The seventh fret is exactly where Felder's capo wound up; the song is played as if it were in E minor.